 The Sunbury Mayor’s Court is a local community court providing for the fair and efficient adjudication of misdemeanor criminal and traffic cases involving violations of the Village’s ordinances.
-With the support of Village Council, Mayor Tommy Hatfield appoints a qualified licensed attorney as Magistrate to preside over the Court.
+With the support of Village Council, Mayor Joe St. John appoints a qualified licensed attorney as Magistrate to preside over the Court.
 The Court has jurisdiction over local offenses, with the exception of:

 - Domestic violence (DV) cases